 As a result of the economic liberalization policies of the government, India has seen a significant growth in the employment sector.
-Many new industries, namely the outsourcing industry, have emerged in India ensuing more job opportunities for local youth.
+Many new industries, namely the outsourcing industries, have emerged in India ensuring more job opportunities for local youth.

 - The top job creating sectors will be pharmaceuticals, real estate, construction, healthcare and hospitality, IT and ITES sectors.